chrisglass/links/README.md

 - [Today in Clojure](https://todayinclojure.com/) a simple news aggregator for the clojure world.
 - [The clojure cheatsheet](https://clojure.org/api/cheatsheet) for those times when you really can't remember what `mapcat` does
 - [Clojure for the brave and true](https://www.braveclojure.com/) great beginner book, one of my favorite technical books ever
+- [Loopr](https://aphyr.com/posts/360-loopr-a-loop-reduction-macro-for-clojure) a loop/reduction macro for clojure, by Aphyr

 ### Golang